gustafsson96/the-swede-restaurant/README.md

 ##### MoSCoW Labels

 MoSCoW labels were created to prioritize the GitHub issues with user stories.
 An additional setup label for the intial setup steps was also included.
+I also kept the default documentations label, but ended up not using it.

 ![Screenshot of MoSCoW labels used](/documentation/images/Agile-moscow-labels.png)